Theatre

 THEATR 4220 Directing for the Theatre: 3 semester hours

-Prerequisites: THEATR 1210 or consent of instructor.
+Prerequisites: COMM 1210 or consent of instructor.
 A survey of the theories and practices of theatrical directing, beginning with the theories and techniques of accomplished directors.
 The stage director's role in performance development will be studied through script analysis, production planning, and the rehearsal process, culminating with a live performance.
 Final projects are laboratory scenes or a short one-act play.

 THEATR 4261 Advanced Projects in Design and Technology: 1-3 semester hours